sunixzs/t3ext_ce_largegallery/README.md

 #### Or even without git

-1. Load the zip file
+1. Load the zip file.
-1. rename from `t3ext_ce_largegallery.zip` to `ce_largegallery.zip`
+1. Unzip it and rename the folder from `t3ext_ce_largegallery-v1.0.0` to `ce_largegallery`.
-1. Go to the extension manager module and upload the package
+1. Zip the renamed folder.
+The name now should be `ce_largegallery.zip`.

-(Not testet yet.
-Maybe you've to open the zip first and rename the folder inside too.)
+1. Go to the extension manager module and upload the package.

-Or copy the contents of the zip to the extension directory.
+... or just copy the contents of the zip to a folder named `ce_largegallery` in the extension directory.

 ### Install in Typo3